Moonlight Graham

-Archibald Wright "Moonlight" Graham (November 12, 1876 – August 25, 1965) was an American professional baseball player and medical doctor who appeared as a right fielder in a single major league game for the New York Giants on June 29, 1905.
+Archibald Wright "Moonlight" Graham (November 12, 1876 – August 25, 1965) was an American professional baseball player and physician who appeared as a right fielder in a single major league game for the New York Giants on June 29, 1905.
 His story was popularized by Shoeless Joe, a novel by W. P. Kinsella, and the subsequent 1989 film Field of Dreams, starring Kevin Costner, and featuring Burt Lancaster and Frank Whaley, respectively, as older and younger incarnations of Graham.

 Biography

 Graham was born in Fayetteville, North Carolina, the second of ten children born to Alexander (September 12, 1844 – November 2, 1934) and Katherine B. Sloan Graham (March 8, 1855 – January 1, 1939).
 His brother, Frank Porter Graham, was president of the University of North Carolina at Chapel Hill and was later a U. S. Senator.
 Every one of Graham's siblings also finished college.

 He played baseball at UNC, where he was also a member of the Dialectic Society, a debating organization.

+The origin of his nickname is unclear.
+Some contemporary newspaper accounts suggest the name 'Moonlight' referred to his speed, but it has also been suggested that when Graham was in the minors, he was 'moonlighting' as medical student and that this led to his distinctive nickname.